Lady Anne Highway

 Walk 3 - A fairly easy but long linear walk from Kirkby Stephen Station following the upper Eden valley along Lady Anne Highway, an old coaching road, to the Moorcock Inn and Garsdale Station passing a few points of interest enroute - 12 miles - 5 hours.
 By Car or train - if arriving by car it will be necessary to park at Kirkby Stephen or Garsdale Stations and travel one stop on the train.
 Back to Moorcock Walks

-Start at Kirkby Stephen station and pass though gate off the station access road following the footpath downhill and parallel with the road to Kirkby Stephen.
+Start at Kirkby Stephen station and pass though the gate off the station access road to follow the footpath downhill and parallel with the road to Kirkby Stephen.
 At the bottom of the hill at Halfpenny House turn right [due south] along a private road towards Wharton Hall.
 Pass to the right hand side of Wharton Hall between the farm buildings.
 At Mire House Bridge leave the concrete road passing through a gateway on the left [do not cross the river!].
 Follow the left-hand side of the field passing through two small gates and emerging at Lammerside Castle [remains].
 Then proceed slightly downhill with Croop House Farm to the right.
 Pass through the gate and then immediately turn left through another gate.
 Follow the bridleway track with the River Eden on the left.
 The track follows the river for a mile rising slightly uphill until a minor road [Tommy Road] is reached.

 At this point a detour is possible to investigate Pendragon Castle.
 If so, follow the minor road across the river bridge and the castle will be soon reached.
 The castle stands on a mound and whilst privately owned access can be gained through a gate.
-Either retrace steps or continue along the road through Outhgill to regain the main route beyond Thrang.
+Either retrace steps (preferable) or continue along the road through Outhgill to regain the main route beyond Thrang.

 Unless the aforementioned detour is taken - cross the minor road along a farm access track.
 Pass High Cocklake Farm and continue downhill to Sandpot, a private house.
 The footpath passes immediately to the right of the house itself.
 Continue across approximately 6 fields and a stream emerging at the quaint hamlet of Shoregill.
 Bear left down the track towards the river.
 Before the river bridge turn right and follow the wooded river bank with the river on the left.
 Pass through some farm building and continue following the river until reaching Thrang Bridge.
 Cross the river Eden and the 'main' road along the Mallerstang valley and immediately on the other side of road look for a track proceeding diagonally uphill.